kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The problem is as general as load-balancing.
 You wouldn't want to write a load balancer yourself.
 That's why I included [haproxy](http://www.haproxy.org/) as a docker container and let this container do the load-balancing work for the 3 database containers.

 Just as well I could have used [MaxScale](https://mariadb.com/resources/blog/mariadb-maxscale-22-introducing-failover-switchover-and-automatic-rejoin) for this purpose, and indeed I have experimented with it at times when it was not yet mature.
-It's time to switch, I guess, so I will have a 2nd look soon, because in addition to load balancing, MaxScale has some more features, one of them being automatic failover.
+It's time to switch, I guess, so I will have a second look soon, because in addition to load balancing, MaxScale has some more features, one of them being automatic failover.
 And this is something you definitely want to have if you can get it.
 Of course there are alternatives, too, like [Master High Availability Manager](https://www.percona.com/blog/2016/09/02/mha-quickstart-guide/).

 Adding a stopwatch
 ----------

 As I wanted to prove my claim with respect to the time taken, I noticed my chance to show you the power and elegance of Docker and improve the original debugging mechanism by adding a kind of stopwatch.

 Remember, `echo_line_no` takes exactly one parameter.
-If we add a 2nd parameter and this parameter is "DATE", then we take the time and show it.
+If we add a second parameter and this parameter is "DATE", then we take the time and show it.

 The property of `echo_line_no` not showing anything if a variable is part of the first parameter, which looks like a flaw, now turns into a feature.
 We use the variable to suppress the output and only show the datetime.